What to Do after Embryo Transfer to Increase Success?

 Things to Do After IVF Transfer

-• Take thyroid function test before IVF.
 Thyroid problems can directly affect your pregnancy and sometimes lead to miscarriage.
 If you have a thyroid problem, consult your doctor before the embryo transfer and, if necessary, take thyroid medications;

-• Take all the prescribed medications on time and do not cut or increase any medication yourself.
+Take all the prescribed medications on time, and do not cut or increase any medication yourself.
 You may feel bloated due to taking progesterone-containing medications.
 If this feeling is unbearable to you, get help from your doctor.

-• Stress can have a negative effect on the success or failure of IVF, so it is better to do yoga and meditate to reduce your stress;
+Stress can have a negative effect on the success or failure of IVF, so it is better to do yoga and meditate to reduce your stress;

-• Have a proper diet.
-Eating fruit, vegetable, and foods rich in calcium, protein, vitamin B, and iron can minimize your digestive discomfort and enhance your general health;
+Eating fruit, vegetables, and foods rich in calcium, protein, vitamin B, and iron can minimize your digestive discomfort and enhance your general health;

-• Engage in your daily activities just like before.
-You can drive, cook and go shopping just as usual.
+You can drive, cook, and go shopping just as usual.
 Just be careful not to lift anything heavier than 5 pounds;

-• Stay hydrated.
 Fluids can improve the function of endometrial cells and increase your chance of pregnancy through IVF.

 How to Increase Your Chances of IVF Success